- You Are In:

 Water In Your Home

 Guernsey Water takes great care in collecting and treating rainwater in order to turn it into clean drinking water for our customers.
 Once this water is pumped into your home, it is important that it stays at the highest possible quality.
 In this section you can find out how to keep your water in the best possible condition.

 It is important that taps which are used for drinking water are kept clean.
-While the water coming to your tap is safe, many bacteria can live in the kitchen and some can grow both on the outside of the tap and inside the lip of the spout.
+Whilst the water coming from your tap is safe, bacteria can live in and grow both on the outside of the tap and inside the lip of the spout.
 These bacteria are not visible to the naked eye, but the tap can become contaminated from food or items washed in the sink.

 For this reason, you should never allow food or anything that could potentially contain bacteria to come into contact with the end of the tap.

-When Guernsey Water scientists carry out water samples from customer kitchen taps, they always sterilise the tap as best they can in order to get an accurate reading of the quality of the water leaving the tap.
+When Guernsey Water scientists take water samples from a customer's kitchen tap, they always sterilise the tap as best they can in order to get an accurate reading of the quality of the water leaving the tap.

 A few tips to remember:

 - Regularly clean household taps thoroughly using a mild household disinfectant, ensuring that you wash inside the spout

 - After cleaning the tap, run it for a few moments to remove any remaining disinfectant